29 Aug Are You Sending Price Drop, New Arrivals, and Back in Stock Emails to The Wrong Customers?

 Unfortunately, you ran out of stock of a hot product.
 There’s nothing worse than losing revenue due to lost inventory.
 A few weeks later, your supplier ships you a thousand new units.
 What’s the most efficient way to get the word out to make up for the loss?

 A marketer equipped with predictive product segments and our wish list feature will have a highly targeted campaign.
-Rather than relying on a manual trigger program, you’ll be equipped with a powerful software that will increase your chances in recapturing lost revenue, retaining and acquiring customers and future customers.
+Rather than relying on a manual trigger program, you’ll be equipped with powerful software that will increase your chances in recapturing lost revenue, retaining and acquiring customers and future customers.

 You can find the details of this predictive AI algorithm here: Sending Item Alerts to the Right Users.